 Responsibility cannot be delegated, but tasks may be delegated.
-For example, the Dean may delegate tasks related to the development of quality in programmes of study to the Head of Department or the Programme Leader.
+For example, the Dean may delegate tasks related to the development of quality in programmes of study to the Head of Department or the Study Programme Coordinator (Head of Programme).
 See link 3, 'Management of programmes of study'.

-The figure below shows NTNU's lines of authority with the Board, councils and committees as well as the relationship between them in the quality processes:
+The figure below shows NTNU's lines of authority with the Board, councils and committees as well as the relationship between them in the quality processes:1